Asymptotic behavior of nonlocal $p$-Rayleigh quotients: Asymptotics from Below in a Larger space

-Now we list some basic properties of the corresponding first $(s,p)$-eigenfunction, denoted by $\underline{u}_{s}$, \begin{itemize} \item there exists exactly only one strictly positive (or strictly negative) (even $\Omega$ disconnected) $\underline{u}_{s}\in\widetilde{W}^{s^-,p}_{0,4R}(\Omega)$ such that
+Now we list some basic properties of the corresponding first $(s,p)$-eigenfunction, denoted by $\underline{u}^r_{s}$, \begin{itemize} \item there exists exactly only one strictly positive (or strictly negative) (even $\Omega$ disconnected) $\underline{u}^r_{s}\in\wt{W}^{s^-,p}_{0,tR}(\Omega)$ such that

-\item $\underline{u}_{s}\in L^{\infty}(\Omega)\cap C(\Omega)$; \item the positive (or negative) eigenfunctions of $\underline{\lambda}^1_{s,p}$ are proportional. \end{itemize} We emphasis that if we check the proofs of the same properties of $\lambda^1_{s,p}$ and $u_s$, we would find that we can also use them directly to the proofs of $\underline{\lambda}^1_{s,p}$ and $\underline{u}_s$.
-Since we are working in the nonlocal spaces, and we can always get the tools, such as Poincar\'{e}-type inequality and Rellich-type compactness, which are necessary. \begin{proof} In fact, the proof of the properties is standard base on the Proposition \ref{largespace}.
-The existence of $\underline{u}_{s}$ is a consequence of Theorem \ref{compactnessThm}, and the uniqueness basically follows from the strict convexity of the norm $W^{s,p}_{4R}(\Omega)$ (see e.g. \cite{FP} Theorem 4.1).
-And the boundedness and continuity of the first $(s,p)$-eigenfunction follows from Theorem \ref{efboundThm} and Corollary \ref{efcontThm}.
-For the details one can refer to such as \cite{BLP,BP,BPS,FP,ILPS,LL} etc. And for the proportionality of all the positive (or negative) eigenfunctions to $\underline{\lambda}^1_{s,p}$ one can refer to Theorem \ref{efProportionalThm} in section \ref{evsec} and corresponding references therein. \end{proof}
+\item $\underline{u}^r_{s}\in L^{\infty}(\Omega)\cap C(\Omega)$; \item the positive (or negative) eigenfunctions of $\underline{\lambda}^r_{s}$ are proportional. \end{itemize} It's obvious that if we check the proofs of the same properties as $\lambda^r_{s}$ and $u^r_s$, we could use them directly to the proofs of $\underline{\lambda}^r_{s}$ and $\underline{u}^r_s$.
+Since we are working in the domain $B_{tR}(\Omega)$, tools like Poincar\'{e}-type inequality and Rellich-type compactness are available.
+Of course we can also get this verified again by the equivalence between $\wt{W}^{s,p}_{0,tR}(\Omega)$ ($\wt{W}^{s,p}_{tR}(\Omega)$) and $\twspsm{\Omega}$ ($\twsplg{\Omega}$). \begin{proof} In fact, the proof of the properties is standard base on the Proposition \ref{largespace}.
+The existence of $\underline{u}^r_{s}$ is a consequence of Theorem \ref{compactnessThm}, and the uniqueness basically follows from the strict convexity of the norm $\wt{W}^{s,p}_{tR}(\Omega)$ (see e.g. \cite{FP} Theorem 4.1).
+And the boundedness and continuity of $\underline{u}^r_s$ follows from Theorem \ref{efboundThm} and Corollary \ref{efcontThm}.
+For the details one can refer to such as \cite{BLP,BP,BPS,FP,ILPS,LL} etc. And for the proportionality of all the positive (or negative) eigenfunctions to $\underline{\lambda}^r_{s}$ one can refer to Theorem \ref{efProportionalThm} in section \ref{evsec} and corresponding references therein. \end{proof}